 If the insurance company denies our appeal, we will confer with you and may decide to file a lawsuit against them on your behalf.

-Contact Abell and Capitan Law for a Free Consultation
+Contact Capitan Law for a Free Consultation

-When you hire the attorneys at Abell and Capitan Law to stand up for you against the big insurance companies, you will pay no money upfront.
+When you hire the attorneys at Capitan Law to stand up for you against the big insurance companies, you will pay no money upfront.
 We don’t get paid until or unless we get long-term disability benefits for you to compensate for your lost wages.
 Don’t wait another day.
 Call us at (267) 419-7888 to get your long-term disability benefits for your stroke-related impairment.